ecodigital/openearth-docs/README.md

 Learn how you should prepare your project's code and database to integrate the network.

+The project owner is responsible for adapting the project's theme and database to Open Earth infrastructure standards:

 ### Steps overall

  - Check the software versions on the list above, your project should work with this environment.